To file taxes for a limited liability company (LLC) with no income, you’ll require careful consideration of the applicable tax regulations.

 This means that the IRS does not recognize the LLC as a separate entity, and all the business income and expenses are reported on the owner's personal tax return using Schedule C (Profit or Loss from Business) along with Form 1040 [1].

-If the LLC had no income during the tax year, you must file Schedule C with zero income and any applicable deductions or expenses.
+Our first LLC had no income during the first tax year, so we filed Schedule C with zero income and any applicable deductions or expenses.

 2. LLCs Treated as Partnerships: